CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/qanda.md

 Optional sessions to do some writing in a quiet space with other people around you.
 Mike and Sarah will be there, writing our own work, with snacks for you, so you can ask us questions if you need to.

 # Submitting your work
+### When is the deadline for submitting my dissertation?
+It's the first Monday after the Easter break:  **13:00, Monday 28th April 2025**.
+If you want a reminder of all the dates, they are on the [Welcome page]{/index} of this website.

 ### Where do I submit my dissertation?
 In the Blackboard for your unit, under Assessment, Submission and Feedback - scroll down to the submission points, which will be added in the last half of TB2.